-Our full-time route allows you to gain an MSc in 18 months, with an option to complete the final 60 credits by undertaking a Dissertation/Counselling Related Research Study, or a combination of a shorter Dissertation/Counselling Related Research Study and our Specialist Certificate for Counselling Children and Young People.
-After completing the programme, you will have the training required to apply for COSCA accreditation as a counsellor or psychotherapist.
+Our full-time route allows you to complete an MSC in 18 months, with an option on the final 60 credits coming from either a Dissertation/Counselling Related Research Study, or a combination of a shorter Dissertation/Counselling Related Research Study and our Specialist Certificate for Counselling Children and Young People.
+Our part-time options give you more flexibility over 3 years for an MSc.

 Available Programmes of Study

 Person-Centred CounsellingQualification Duration Learning Mode Study Mode Start Month LocationMSc 36 months On Campus Learning Part Time September Aberdeen MoreMSc 18 months On Campus Learning Full Time September Aberdeen More

 Person-Centred CounsellingQualification Duration Learning Mode Study Mode Start Month LocationPgCert 12 months On Campus Learning Part Time September Aberdeen MorePgCert 6 months On Campus Learning Full Time September Aberdeen More

 Person-Centred CounsellingQualification Duration Learning Mode Study Mode Start Month LocationPgDip 24 months On Campus Learning Part Time September Aberdeen MorePgDip 12 months On Campus Learning Full Time September Aberdeen More

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

 Supervision: A minimum of 17 hours of professional supervision.
 Reduced rates for students are typically in the region of £30 to £40 per hour, while full supervision rates are in the region of £45 to £60 per hour.